- Suddenly a bright light, fire in fact, flared in front of her face, and a torch was lit.

 - More than half of all the guns relinquished in Greater Manchester were ‘airsoft’ weapons like plastic-pellet firers, or ball-bearing guns and replica firearms.

 - A weapons amnesty, covering firearms, imitations, air weapons and blank firers, together with knives and other weapons, was launched across Surrey this week.

-Old English fȳr (noun), fȳrian 'supply with material for a fire'; related to Dutch vuur and German Feuer.
+Old English fȳr (noun), fȳrian 'supply with material for a fire', of West Germanic origin; related to Dutch vuur and German Feuer.

 In ancient and medieval thought fire was seen, along with water, air, and earth, as one of the four elements.
 The word goes back to an ancient root that also gave us the Greek word for fire, pur, the source of pyre (mid 17th century) and pyromaniac (mid 19th century).
 The phrase fire and brimstone is a traditional description of the torments of hell.
 In the biblical book of Revelation there is a reference to ‘a lake of fire burning with brimstone’.
 Brimstone (Old English) is an old word for sulphur, and literally means ‘burning stone’.
 A fire-and-brimstone sermon is one that gives vivid warning of the dangers of going to hell if you misbehave.
 To set the world on fire is to do something remarkable.
 An earlier British version was to set the Thames on fire, and a Scottish one is set the heather on fire.
 Whichever version is used, it tends to be with a negative implication.
 In Anthony Trollope's novel The Eustace Diamonds (1873) Lady Glencora is clear about the limitations of ‘poor Lord Fawn’ who ‘will never set the Thames on fire’.